dasqueel/dailysqueel/README.md

 # dailysqueel
-NFL team information aggregator: depth chart, beat writer tweets, links to sbnation and google practicing
+NFL team information aggregator: depth chart, beat writer tweets, links to sbnation and google practicing reports

 #### preface:
 This is my first attempt to host a repo on github, so bare with me :D